-- The two most closely related sequences are first re-aligned using the Needlemana consensus sequence with gap positions fixed.
+- The two most closely related sequences are first re-aligned using the Needleman-Wunsch algorithm. - To align additional sequences, the two already aligned sequences are converted to a consensus sequence with gap positions fixed. - The consensus is then treated as a single sequence in the subsequent step.